 - At this time no announcements have been made by major mining, oil or gas companies on reducing staff numbers on-site

 - In some instances, companies have had to isolate workers after they presented with flu-like symptoms on-site.
 This occurred with Chevron, CITIC Pacific Mining and South32.

 - Fortescue’s CEO announced the company plans to continue their operations as per the existing production schedule.

 - Workers are being encouraged to avoid spreading rumours throughout industry or unions of a mass lockdown which would cause major operational changes.

-The Australian Government Department of Health have also released a series of short videos explaining how you can best respond to the Coronavirus pandemic.
+The Australian Government Department of Health has also released a series of short videos explaining how you can best respond to the Coronavirus pandemic.

-Thank you for your continued support, if you need to chat directly please reach out to myself or any of our team.
+Thank you for your continued support, if you need to chat directly please reach out to me or any of our team.